Focus Like a Genius

 RESIN… Success.

-TAKEAWAY: If we’re distracted, nothing works.
-We can blame everything outside of us but it always comes back to where our heads are at.
+If we’re distracted, nothing works.
+We can blame everything outside of us, but it always comes back to where our heads are at.
 Concentration is a power tool many of us forget about.
 Distraction and mental wandering get so-so results, while focus and concentration are like aiming toward the bullseye.
 Whether we hit it on the first try or the 400th try is inconsequential; we’ll learn while doing it and succeed in the long run.
 I wonder if Einstein and Tesla were great inventors because they used the power of focus.

 Previous